lichess-bot-devs/lichess-bot/wiki/Configure-lichess-bot.md

         - `enabled`: Whether to use the tablebases at all.
         - `paths`: The paths to the tablebases.
         - `max_pieces`: The maximum number of pieces in the current board for which the tablebase will be consulted.
-        - `move_quality`: Choice of `good`, `best`, or `suggest`.
+        - `move_quality`: Choice of `best` or `suggest`.
             - `best`: Choose only the highest scoring move.
-When using `syzygy`, if `.*tbz` files are not provided, the bot will attempt to get a move using `move_quality` = `good`.
+When using `syzygy`, if `.*tbz` files are not provided, the bot will attempt to get a move using `move_quality` = `suggest`.
-            - `good`: DEPRECATED.
-Will be removed soon.
-Choose randomly from the top moves.
             - `suggest`: Let the engine choose between the top moves.
-The top moves are the all the moves that `"good"` could have returned.
+The top moves are the all the moves that have the best WDL.
 Can't be used with XBoard engines.
     - Configurations only in `gaviota`:
         - `min_dtm_to_consider_as_wdl_1`: The minimum DTM to consider as syzygy WDL=1/-1.
 Setting it to 100 will disable it.